 Once you have this data, you can decide to either remove certain plugins altogether or find some quicker alternatives.

 What’s interesting, the plugins can account for even 60% of your site’s total load time.
 Take a look at this example graph (my site):

 … will probably have to think about removing Relevanssi and finding an alternative.
 Also, take a look at Jetpack – the most hyped plugin in the official directory … not the fastest operating thing in the world, is it?

-Another thing worth mentioning when it comes to plugins in general is that you shouldn’t have too many in total.
-The fact is that you don’t really need every cool piece of functionality out there.
+Another thing worth mentioning when it comes to plugins, in general, is that you shouldn’t have too many in total.
+The fact is that you don’t need every cool piece of functionality out there.
 Just focus on the important stuff – things that improve the overall user experience.

 Selective plugin activation